 Ready to jump right in?
-Quickly learn how you can integrate decentralized access control into your own product:
+Quickly learn how you can integrate decentralized access control today:

-Lit supports the use of both on and off-chain data when defining access control conditions.
-Examples include gating against:
+Lit supports the use of both on and off-chain data when defining ACCs, examples including locking content behind:

 - Membership within a particular DAO